2025-26 Derby Tracker: Derby della Capitale/Rome Derby (AS Roma v. Lazio)

 On the pitch, hostilities persist.
 It is very common for players from both clubs (though these days, mostly from Lazio) to receive red cards throughout the match, as well as supplemental disciplinary action following the match — from fines to additional suspensions.
 Most of the recent expulsions during these matches have taken place near the end of the match or after the final whistle.

-Historically, both clubs have played each other 186 times across all competitions, including the league match that took place on September 21, 2025.
+Historically, both clubs have played each other 187 times across all competitions, including the league match that took place on May 17, 2026, which resulted in a 2-0 Roma home victory.
 The derby record is the following:

 The figure below shows the Derby della Capitale all-time head-to-head record by win percentage.